CrickmoreRoguljaLabs/Simple-Thermosensation-Assay/README.md

 ## Assembly
 1. Laser cut the black acrylic (bottom and sides) and clear acrylic (top) according to the specifications in the laser cutter files.
    a.
 There are two options for the top chamber design: the barbell and the rectangle.
 We found the barbell retricts movement between the two sides of the area substantially more than the rectangle design.
-The       rectangle design was used in Miner et al. 2025
+The       rectangle design was used in Miner et al. 2025.
    b.
 Check the size of the screw holes in the base depending on your choice of legs and screws.
+   c.
+There are two options for the lower base layer, we used the option without supports in Miner et al. 2025.
-2. Attach the legs to the base.
+3. Attach the legs to the base.
-3. Sit the aluminum plates in the base.
+4. Sit the aluminum plates in the base.
-4. Attach the heating pad to the bottom of one plate.
+5. Attach the heating pad to the bottom of one plate.
 Hook up the temperature controller and power supplies.
-5. Sit the acrylic behavior chamber on top of the completed base and secure with hex nuts.
+6. Sit the acrylic behavior chamber on top of the completed base and secure with hex nuts.
 You should be able to loosen the nut to slide the the clear acrylic top back and forth to expose or close the fly-loading hole.
-6. Attach a thermocouple to each aluminum plate with metallic tape.
+7. Attach a thermocouple to each aluminum plate with metallic tape.

 Optional: You can add to this set up lights for optogenetics and a commercial consumer camera to record behavior, if desired.
 See below for examples.